-The coach takes an average of 6 hours to cover the 145 miles from Rome to Salerno.
+The coach takes an average of 3 hours and 38 minutes to cover the 145 miles from Rome to Salerno.
 However, the fastest coach only takes 2 hours and 50 minutes.
-It’s definitely on the longer side, so plan to get comfortable for a long road trip.
+It's the perfect amount of time to take a nap, get some work done, or watch a movie.
 Keep in mind that your actual coach may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

-With many people traveling in the middle of the week, Wednesday is the busiest day of the week for coach travel.
-If you are planning to travel on a Wednesday, you should make sure to book tickets well in advance as they may sell out.
+Tuesday is usually the day of the week when coaches are busiest.
+If you are planning to travel on a Tuesday, you should make sure to book tickets well in advance as they may sell out.

 On the other hand, Friday is typically the least busy day for coach travel on this route.
 If you’re looking for a little extra space, a Friday ticket is the way to go.